 - Discuss with the independent auditor the internal audit department responsibilities, budget and staffing and any recommended changes in the planned scope of the internal audit.

-- The Committee may rely on reports and recommendations of, and may delegate all or part of the oversight matters described above to, the audit committee of the Bank.
+- The Committee may rely on reports and recommendations of, and may delegate all or part of the oversight matters described above to, the audit committee of its subsidiaries.

 G. Compliance Oversight.